rzc0d3r/BitdefenderGen/README.md

-# Bitdefender-License-Generator
+# Bitdefender-Gen
-Bitdefender-License-Generator - generates accounts for Bitdefender antivirus with a XX-day license
+Bitdefender-Gen - generates accounts for Bitdefender antivirus with a XX-day license